WBBM-TV: News department history

-The most notable of many changes WBBM-TV has made to its news operation occurred in 2000, when it revamped its 10 p.m. newscast by ditching the traditional news format in favor of a focus on in-depth "hard news" features, a staple of the station's glory days.
+The most notable of many changes WBBM-TV has made to its news operation occurred in 2000, when it revamped its 10 pm newscast by ditching the traditional news format in favor of a focus on in-depth "hard news" features, a staple of the station's glory days.
 Anchored by former longtime WMAQ anchor Carol Marin, the newscast was hailed as a return to quality in-depth journalism in the best CBS tradition at a time when tabloid journalism and "soft news" were becoming the norm in broadcast news.
 However, plummeting ratings led to the newscast's format being dropped in October after only nine months, with the program reverting to a more traditional late news format.

 In April 2002, the station eliminated its year-old computer-intensive graphics and "newsplex" studio in favor of a simpler studio and corresponding graphics set.
 That March, former Good Morning America newsreader Antonio Mora were appointed as WBBM's main anchor; former WLS-TV anchor Diann Burns joined Mora at the anchor desk in October 2003.
-In January 2006, WBBM-TV earned its best finish at 5 p.m. in 13 years, when it surpassed WMAQ for second place in the timeslot, although it was still far behind WLS.
-Channel 2's 10 p.m. news remained in last place, however it was the only late newscast to increase its audience share during the first month of 2006.
-WBBM-TV also finished second from sign-on to sign-off (from 6 a.m. to 2 am), leapfrogging from fourth for its best monthly performance in 23 years.
-In August 2006, WBBM-TV added Rob Johnson (who had previously served as weekend anchor at WLS-TV beginning in 1998) to co-anchor the 5 p.m. newscast alongside Burns, while Mora and Burns continued to co-anchor at 6 and 10 pm.
+In January 2006, WBBM-TV earned its best finish at 5 pm in 13 years, when it surpassed WMAQ for second place in the timeslot, although it was still far behind WLS.
+Channel 2's 10 pm news remained in last place, however it was the only late newscast to increase its audience share during the first month of 2006.
+WBBM-TV also finished second from sign-on to sign-off (from 6 am to 2 am), leapfrogging from fourth for its best monthly performance in 23 years.
+In August 2006, WBBM-TV added Rob Johnson (who had previously served as weekend anchor at WLS-TV beginning in 1998) to co-anchor the 5 pm newscast alongside Burns, while Mora and Burns continued to co-anchor at 6 and 10 pm.
 In May 2007, WBBM-TV slipped to fourth from sign-on to sign-off behind WLS-TV, CW affiliate WGN-TV and NBC station WMAQ, and just barely ahead of Fox station WFLD.

-Immediately following that, WBBM replaced Antonio Mora on the 10 p.m. newscast with Johnson.
-Mora continued to co-anchor the 6 p.m. newscast and hosted Eye on Chicago, before leaving WBBM-TV in January 2008 to become evening anchor at Miami sister station WFOR-TV; Johnson then added the 6 p.m. newscast and Eye On Chicago to his duties.
+Immediately following that, WBBM replaced Antonio Mora on the 10 pm newscast with Johnson.
+Mora continued to co-anchor the 6 pm newscast and hosted Eye on Chicago, before leaving WBBM-TV in January 2008 to become evening anchor at Miami sister station WFOR-TV; Johnson then added the 6 pm newscast and Eye On Chicago to his duties.
 On March 31, 2008, WBBM announced that Diann Burns' contract would not be renewed; she, along with medical editor Mary Ann Childers, sports director Mark Malone, and reporters Rafael Romo and Katie McCall were among the 18 staffers laid off from the station due to budget cuts enforced by CBS Television Stations.
 That month, WBBM hired Ryan Baker (formerly of WMAQ-TV) to serve as its sports director.